Diane Farr: Life and career

 Farr was born in New York City.
 She is of Irish and Italian descent.
 She modeled as an adolescent, and at the age of 19, became the youngest person to be crowned "Miss New York".
 Farr studied drama at New York's Stony Brook University, with semesters at Loughborough University in England, graduating magna cum laude with a joint BA in Theatre from the two universities.

 Farr has written two books.
 The first, The Girl Code, was published in 2001 and has been translated into seven languages.
 It discusses the secret language of single women.
 Her second book, Kissing Outside the Lines, was published in May 2011 and is a comical memoir of her path to an interracial marriage.
 Farr also writes for a number of American magazines and has an internationally syndicated newspaper column for the International Herald Tribune.

-Farr was a co-host for 200 episodes of the advice program Loveline on MTV and made guest appearances on The Drew Carey Show, Arli$$, and CSI.
+Farr was a supporting host for 200 episodes of the advice program Loveline on MTV and made guest appearances on The Drew Carey Show, Arli$$, and CSI.
 She portrayed the recurring role of Amy DeLuca, mother to the series co-star Majandra Delfino's character Maria, on The WB's and later UPN's Roswell.
 She also played Maddie Hudson on The WB's Like Family.
 Later, she played Detective Jan Fendrich on the ABC series The Job, co-created by and starring Denis Leary.
 Following the end of that series, she appeared in the cast of Rescue Me (also co-created by and starring Leary), playing a firefighter for two seasons.
 She left Rescue Me to star as FBI agent Megan Reeves on the CBS crime drama Numb3rs.